 Multiple Public-Key Algorithm X.509 Certificates

-The embedded alternative cryptographic materials allow a Public Key Infrastructure (PKI) to use multiple cryptographic algorithms in a single object and allow it to transition to the new cryptographic algorithms while maintaining backwards compatibility with systems using the existing algorithms.
+The embedded alternative cryptographic materials allow a public key infrastructure to use multiple cryptographic algorithms in a single object.
+Moreover, it enables it to transition to the new cryptographic schemes while maintaining backward compatibility with systems using the existing algorithms.
 Three X.509 extensions and three PKCS #10 attributes are defined, and the signing and verification procedures for the alternative cryptographic material contained in the extensions and attributes are detailed.

 Problem Statement for Post-Quantum Multi-Algorithm PKI